Royc30ne/fedl-dataset/README.md

 ## Features

-- **DDownload and Extract Dataset**: Automatically downloads and extracts the EMNIST dataset if not already available.
+- **Download and Extract Dataset**: Automatically downloads and extracts the EMNIST dataset if not already available.
 - **IID Data Partitioning**: Splits the dataset into IID partitions across multiple clients.
 - **Non-IID Data Partitioning**: Splits the dataset into non-IID partitions using Dirichlet distribution across multiple clients.
 - **Flexible Client Configuration**: Allows custom prefix for client IDs and configurable alpha value for Dirichlet distribution.